Catherine Hanaway: Missouri Speaker of the House

 During her tenure as Speaker, Catherine successfully passed Missouri's first concealed carry law by overriding a veto from Democratic Governor Bob Holden.
 She also supported legislation to protect gun manufacturers from lawsuits.
 In addition to her pro-gun stances, she was also opposed to abortion and passed bills supported by Missouri Right-to-Life.
 Hanaway also rejected multiple tax increase proposals from Governor Holden as Speaker.
 During a 2003 budget dispute in which Holden had requested a tax increase, Hanaway publicly asked him "What part of 'No' don't you understand?"

 With the 2002 death of 2-year-old Dominic James in Springfield, the need to reform Missouri's foster care system became broadly evident.
 Hanaway worked to pass a foster care reform bill that was named after James.

 Hanaway ran for Missouri Secretary of State in 2004.
-She was endorsed by the National Rifle Association and Missouri Right to Life.
+She was endorsed by the National Rifle Association of America and Missouri Right to Life.
 In a year that Republicans carried most contested state offices, she lost to Robin Carnahan, the daughter of former Missouri governor Mel Carnahan.
 She was defeated in her home county of St. Louis by fourteen percentage points.

 U.S. Attorney

 After the appointment of Raymond W. Gruender to the U.S. Court of Appeals for the Eighth Circuit, Hanaway was appointed United States Attorney for the Eastern District of Missouri, taking office on July 19, 2005.
 As the chief federal law enforcement for half of Missouri, Hanaway prosecuted over 4,000 cases.
 On taking office, she made a point of visiting every local prosecuting attorney in her district, the first time in over two decades that a U.S. Attorney had done so.

 One of Hanaway's focuses as U.S. Attorney was the prosecution of methamphetamine manufacturers and dealers, including illegal immigrants bringing in the drug from outside of Missouri.

-She also focused on prosecuting child exploitation cases and government corruption.
+Hanaway also focused on prosecuting child exploitation cases and government corruption.
 In a highly publicized case, she successfully sued nursing home chain Cathedral Rock Corp. for Medicaid and Medicare fraud.
 She also prosecuted a number of public officials, including a state representative who pleaded guilty to bribing a bank official.

 2016 gubernatorial race

 On February 11, 2014, Hanaway announced that she was running for Governor of Missouri in the 2016 election.
 She announced her candidacy after Democratic Missouri Attorney General Chris Koster announced his, and vowed to "build the largest and best grass-roots campaign in Missouri history."
 She was endorsed by former U.S. Senator Kit Bond, South Carolina Governor Nikki Haley, Kansas Governor Sam Brownback, and Congresswoman Ann Wagner.

-Her campaign employed Jeff Roe as a political consultant, Hanaway suspended her campaign for a month after Schweich's suicide.
+Hanaway's campaign employed Jeff Roe as a political consultant, Hanaway suspended her campaign for a month after Schweich's suicide.